If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 Please check their website for any price changes.

-It is also from here that the free shuttle to Zealandia departs from or just down from the iSite on Wakefield Street.
+The free shuttle to Zealandia departs from or is just down from the iSite on Wakefield Street.
 Check their website for times.

 Free Tours of The Beehive and Parliamentary Buildings

-The Beehive is the name given to New Zealand’s executive building because of its shape looking like a beehive.
-Free tours are provided throughout the day detailing the history and how the New Zealand Parliament works.
-You also get to go down into the basement and see the engineering marvel that is The Base Isolators.
+The Beehive is the name given to New Zealand’s executive building because of its shape, which looks like a beehive.
+Free tours are provided throughout the day, detailing the history of the New Zealand Parliament and how it works.
+You also get to enter the basement and see the engineering marvel of the Base Isolators.
 This is how the Parliamentary Buildings are protected against earthquakes up to 7.5 on the Richter Scale.
-Unfortunately, no photos can be taken at the time I was there, and all bags must be checked into the cloakroom.
-There are to be no belongings taken on the tour.
+Unfortunately, no photos can be taken when I was there, and all bags must be checked into the cloakroom.
+No belongings are to be taken on the tour.

 How To Get Here